JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

 I also added add_shortcode hooks.

 ## Tutorial and example code for:
+* How to register a custom post types (e.g.: tests)
-* How to register a custom post type (e.g.: customers)
+* How to register metabox for a custom post type (e.g.: tests)
-* How to register metabox for a custom post type (e.g.: customers)
+* How to register metabox for a custom post type with `Exopite Simple Options Framework` (https://github.com/JoeSz/Exopite-Simple-Options-Framework) (e.g.: tests)
 * How to get custom post type (e.g.: customers) archive template from plugin folder
 * How to add/remove/reorder custom post type list columns in admin area (e.g.: customers)
+* How to add admin options page to plugin
-* How to add pptions page to plugin
+* How to add admin options page to plugin with `Exopite Simple Options Framework`
 * How to Register Shortcode in Plugin
 * Added custom `get_template_part` to load (single) template from plugin folder<br />
 (`class-gamajo-template-loader.php` from https://github.com/GaryJones/Gamajo-Template-Loader and<br />